miguelmota/ethereum-development-with-go-book/en/transfer-tokens/README.md

 amount.SetString("1000000000000000000000", 10) // 1000 tokens
 ```

-Left padding to 32 bytes will also be required.
+Left padding to 32 bytes will also be required for the amount.

 ```go
 paddedAmount := common.LeftPadBytes(amount.Bytes(), 32)
 fmt.Println(hexutil.Encode(paddedAmount))  // 0x00000000000000000000000000000000000000000000003635c9adc5dea00000
 ```

-Now we simply concanate the method ID, padded address, and padded amount to a bytes slice that will be our data field.
+Now we simply concanate the method ID, padded address, and padded amount to a byte slice that will be our data field.

 ```go
 var data []byte